binaryoutcast/.github/profile/README.md

 # Code of Conduct

 Try to be reasonably nice and try not to steal things.
 This is all open source for a reason.
 Also in regards to branding?
-Why not just ask us to think up names and logos that are just as good or better than our own.
-You know, for a change of pace, perhaps?
+One could just *ask* us to think up names and logos that are just as good or better than our own for a project.
+You know, for a change of pace.